WongMan58/lush-adventure/README.md

 Lush Adventure is a open-source game written in python.
 The goal of this game is the collect flowers and selling them in shops for money

+_IMPORTANT NOTE: This project now is an archive, since it will not be worked on.
+A game similar to do this will be made soon but don't expect too much yet._

 # To-Do
   - [ ] Inventory system
   - [ ] Item system